prasada7/VimConfig/README.md

 ## Instructions for Installation
 1. Clone this repository into the .vim directory<br>
 <code>git clone https://github.com/prasada7/VimConfig.git ~/.vim</code>
-2. Execute the install.sh script to complete the setup<br>
+2. execute the install.sh script to complete the setup<br>
-> This script creates necessary directories and backs up any old vim config file if it exists and triggers the installation process with Vim Plug <br>
+> this script creates necessary directories and backs up any old vim config file if it exists and triggers the installation process with vim plug <br>

 ## Plugins included
 1. [NERDTree](https://github.com/scrooloose/nerdtree)